 PROCEDURE FOR CUTTING THE PASSOVER BREAD AT HOME

-The head of the family is the celebrant of the service who cuts the Passover bread made of rice and urad on the Holy Thursday after supper.
-He leads the prayer while all the participants stand up with reverence.
-After that, while standing, he removes the palm leave pieces from the top of the bread and cuts it in cross shape with a knife.
-Then he cuts the bread into small pieces as needed, depending upon the number of the household.
+On Holy Thursday, following the evening meal, the head of the family presides over the service and cuts the Passover bread (Pesaha Appam), which is made from rice and urad.
+He leads the prayer while all those present stand with reverence.
+Afterwards, he takes away the palm leaf pieces from the top of the bread and cuts the bread in a cross pattern using a knife.
+He divides the bread into parts depending on the size of the family.

-The head of the family hands over the pieces of bread according to the age, starting with the eldest first.
-While giving the bread with his right hand, he holds his left hand below the knee of the right hand as a sign of respect.
-The recipients accept them with both hands outstretched.
-All participants take the Passover milk in cups and consume by dipping the bread in it.
+The leader of the family distributes the slices of bread in an age-based order, beginning with the oldest.
+While giving the bread with his right hand, he holds his left hand below the elbow of the right hand as a sign of respect.
+The recipients graciously accept them with both hands.
+All participants receive the Passover milk in cups and partake of it by dipping the bread in it.

 This cross-imposed bread is not given to non-believers.
-Instead, similar breads are made by folding in banana leaves without having a cross with palm leave pieces.
-The bread given to the children before the cutting of the bread is also not marked with a cross.
+As an alternative, they prepare similar breads with banana leaves and without the customary cross of Palm Sunday leaves.
+The bread that is given to the children before it is cut is prepared without a cross.

 PRAYER SERVICE FOR CUTTING THE PASSOVER BREAD AT HOME